SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 At 3:30pm, the vote on [the question above](#the-question) came out _negative_: 3 Yes, 16
 No, 0 Abstain.
 Interestingly, that's 19 votes out of the 18 committee members!
-There was one accidental vote, apparentlly by a speaker; their choice was unclear, but it could not have changed the outcome.
+There was one accidental vote, apparently by a speaker; their choice was unclear, but it could not have changed the outcome.
 (This will be a subject of gossip in the months to come: who barged in and voted without the right?)